KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Attributes

 The `attributes` dictionary property specifies the vertex attributes of the data that will be passed to the shader.
 Each attribute's key is a string that corresponds to the attribute name in the GLSL source code.
-Each attribute's value is an [attribute](#reference-attribute) object, where the type (GL types such as a floating point number, vector, etc.) and semantic of the attribute is defined.
+Each attribute's value is an [attribute](#reference-attribute) object, where the semantic of the attribute is defined.
+The semantic corresponds with the mesh attribute semantic specified in the [primitive](../../../../specification/2.0#reference-primitive), the value of which is the index of the accessor containing attribute's data.

 #### Uniforms